awsdocs/amazon-sagemaker-developer-guide/doc_source/amazon-sagemaker-operators-for-kubernetes.md

 #### Verify the operator deployment<a name="verify-the-operator-deployment"></a>

-1. You should be able to see the Amazon SageMaker Custom Resource Definitions \(CRDs\) for each operator deployed to your cluster by running the following command:
+1. You should be able to see the SageMaker Custom Resource Definitions \(CRDs\) for each operator deployed to your cluster by running the following command:

    ```
    kubectl get crd | grep sagemaker